Lendico/partner-api-documentation/Security.md

 ```

 ## Throttling
-To secure the API against some attacks, for instance, denial of service (DoS) attack, and to avoid misuse of the API, we limit the number of request by 30 request per second by IP.
+To secure the API against some attacks, for instance, denial of service (DoS) attack, and to avoid misuse of the API, we limit the number of requests by 30 request per second by IP.
 Requests that exceed the limit per second will be blocked with HTTP status code `429`
 and response:
 ```